taoteh1221/Open_Crypto_Tracker/README.txt

 Just upload to your PHP-based web server, and you should be all set.
 See below for an example on adding your own markets to the coin list in config.php...

 /*
- * USAGE (ADDING / UPDATING COINS) ...ONLY CRYPTSY / POLONIEX / BITTREX API SUPPORT AS OF NOW *
+ * USAGE (ADDING / UPDATING COINS) ...ONLY GATECOIN / POLONIEX / BITTREX API SUPPORT AS OF NOW *